rdvnnl/kotlin-web-site/docs/topics/properties.md

 ```

 A custom setter runs every time you assign a value to the property, except during initialization.
-By convention, the name of the setter parameter is `value`, but you can choose a different name if you prefer:
+By convention, the name of the setter parameter is `value`, but you can choose a different name:

 ```kotlin
 class Point(var x: Int, var y: Int) {